Katharina Ribbeck: Research on mucus

-Awards and Achievements

-Ribbeck is passionate about educating others on the importance of mucus in human health.
-Together with her lab, she gives presentation about her work on mucus at the MIT Museum and the Boston Museum of Science."The intention here is to really introduce a field to the generations to come, so they grow up understanding that mucus is not a waste product.
+Ribbeck has given presentation about her work on mucus at the MIT Museum and the Boston Museum of Science.
+Regarding educating others on the importance of mucus in human health, she has stated: "The intention here is to really introduce a field to the generations to come, so they grow up understanding that mucus is not a waste product.
 It's an integral part of our physiology and a really important piece of our health.
-If we understand it, it can really give us a lot of information that will help us stay healthy and possibly treat diseases."
-(Ribbeck, 2018)In 2015, Ribbeck and her team produced a TED-Ed lesson to provide basic education about mucus and its role in human health.
+If we understand it, it can really give us a lot of information that will help us stay healthy and possibly treat diseases."In 2015, Ribbeck and her team produced a TED-Ed lesson to provide basic education about mucus and its role in human health.
 Ribbeck has been interviewed on NPR and STAT news and has been featured in articles in WIRED and MIT News.